India FIMMDA-THOMSON REUTERS-MIOCS for 3 years 4.05 pct

-Nov 25The FIMMDA-THOMSON REUTERS-MIOCS (Mumbai Interbank Offered Currency Swaps) for three years was 4.05 percent on Friday
+Nov 22The FIMMDA-THOMSON REUTERS-MIOCS (Mumbai Interbank Offered Currency Swaps) for three years was 4.05 percent on Tuesday

 TENOR BID/OFFER